Yaroslav Stetsko: After the war

 Stetsko continued to be very active politically after World War II.
 In 1968 he became the head of the OUN-B. He also became a board member of the World Anti-Communist League.

 Anti-Bolshevik Bloc of Nations

 In 1946, Stetsko spearheaded the creation of a new anti-Soviet organization, the Anti-Bolshevik Bloc of Nations (ABN).
 He was president of this organization until his death.

 In 1983 he was received at the United States Capitol and, later, at the White House, where President Ronald Reagan and Vice President George H. W. Bush received him as the "last premier of a free Ukrainian State".

 Death

-On 5 July 1986, Yaroslav Stetsko died in Munich, Germany.
+On 5 July 1986, Yaroslav Stetsko died in Munich, West Germany.
 He was 74 years old.
 Stetsko was buried in the Munich Waldfriedhof.